 Are the Thai curries more Northern, then?

 Mostly.
-The Northern part of Thailand was occupied by Myanmar for three hundred years so there’s a lot of Burmese influence.
-And Burma is next to India so the cultures have borrowed a lot from each other.
+The Northern part of Thailand was occupied by Myanmar for three hundred years, so there’s a lot of Burmese influence.
+And Burma is next to India, so the cultures have borrowed much from each other.

 Can you talk about the gay scene in Thailand?